rajivpoddar/tiptap-extension-pagination/README.md

 ### `defaultMarginConfig: MarginConfig`

 -   **Type**: `MarginConfig`
 -   **Description**: The default margin configuration for the document.
 This is only the default setting for new documents, and can be customized in the editor.
+Margins are specified in millimetres (mm)
 -   **Default**: `{ top: 25.4, right: 25.4, bottom: 25.4, left: 25.4 }`
 -   **Example**: `{ top: 10, right: 10, bottom: 10, left: 10 }`

 ### `defaultPageBorders: BorderConfig`

 -   **Type**: `BorderConfig`
 -   **Description**: The default border configuration for the document.
-This controls the thickness of the borders on the page.
+This controls the thickness of the borders on the page (in pixels).
 This is only the default setting for new documents, and can be customized in the editor.
 -   **Default**: `{ top: 1, right: 1, bottom: 1, left: 1 }`
 -   **Example**: `{ top: 2, right: 2, bottom: 2, left: 2 }`